Urethral Diverticulum (UD)

 What are the Symptoms of Urethral Diverticulum?

 Now, let’s talk about the symptoms that you should NEVER ignore.
-If you experience any of these, come and see me immediately!
+If you experience any of these, come and see me at my clinic in Jaipur immediately!

 - Recurrent UTIs – If you keep getting urinary tract infections despite treatment, UD might be the real culprit.